vikchupak/Jenkins/buildTools.md

 When jenkins run as a docker container and needs build tools to be available for pipelines
 - Intall required tools as plugins
+  - `Docker Agent Plugin` in Jenkins uses host's `Docker socket binding`
 - Install required tools inside running jenkins container
-- With docker we can use docker socket binding
+- With docker we can use `Docker socket binding`